wheremyfoodat/felix86/docs/how-to-use.md

 Example:
 `./felix86 -p /home/myuser/myrootfs /home/myuser/myrootfs/MyApplication arg1 arg2 arg3`

+You may also set the `FELIX86_ROOTFS` environment variable to point to the path so you don't have to type it every time.

-By default, no environment variables are passed to the executable.
+By default, the host environment variables are passed to the executable.

+If an executable makes frequent use of the console, you may want to disable felix86's logging via the `-q` flag, or redirect it to a file via the `FELIX86_LOG_FILE` environment variable.

 Use `--help` to view all the options.